-Our goal is to preserve the Chinese Bunkhouse so that it may be used to tell the stories of the early Chinese immigrants who helped build our community.
+Our goal is to preserve the Chinese Bunkhouse at Shinn Park so that it may be used to tell the stories of the early Chinese immigrants who helped build our community.

 Preserve: To stabilize and preserve the Shinn bunkhouse so that it may be used by park visitors and schools.

-Tell the stories: Who were the people who worked for the Shinn family and other local ranches, nurseries, and their own farms?
-Where did they came from?
+Tell the stories: Who were the people who worked for the Shinn family and other local ranches, nurseries, stores, and their own farms?
+Where did they come from?
+Where did they go?
 What was life like in the Washington Township?

-Sustain: To plan for the continued use and maintenance of the bunkhouse.
+Preserve and Sustain: To plan and fundraise for the preservation of the bunkhouse, its continued use, and future maintenance of the bunkhouse.